Beast Mastery Hunter Artifact Challenge Guide

 you need to position yourself so that the worm's path intersects with the fallen rocks

 .
 This removes stacks of the worm's damage reduction buff.
 This is the key to finishing phase 2 easily.
 Luckily Beast Mastery hunters are great at moving and doing damage.

 Tugar will periodicaly spawn eggs that need to be killed.
 If they hatch, they will spawn a worm.
 These can be cleaved down (just make sure they aggro onto your pet) while remaining focused on Tugar.
 Earthquakes periodically spawn more eggs to kill.

 -- This is unavoidable damage that you should be able to passively heal through with any healing legendaries and

-If your pet dies, it will not be able to re-establish aggro on Tugar (even if you feign death) until it naturally builds up aggro again, which could take a long time.
-My recommendation is to start over if your pet dies.
+If your pet dies, it will be difficult to re-establish aggro on Tugar (even if you feign death) so do what you can to keep your pet alive.

 Jormog does not need to be actively tanked.
 He spends part of the fight in a stationary position and the other part burrowed underground.
 When he is burrowed you need to move out of his path to avoid being stunned and taking damage.